|Nutritional Guidelines (per serving)|

 If necessary, cut whole wings into two pieces, discarding the tips.
 Cover two baking sheets with heavy-duty foil and spray lightly with non-stick oil.
 Season the wings with salt and spread out evenly on baking pans.

-Bake for about 20 minutes, remove and turn the wings over; cook for another 15-20 minutes until the wings are cooked through and well-browned.
+Bake for about 20 minutes, remove and turn the wings over; cook for another 15 to 20 minutes until the wings are cooked through and well-browned.

 While the chicken wings are baking, mix the rest of the ingredients in a large mixing bowl.
 Taste sauce and add more spice if so desired.